Anthony Seuseu: In New Zealand

 Seuseu then joined the Hibiscus Coast Raiders, playing in New Zealand's Bartercard Cup.
 He toured Australia with the New Zealand Residents in 2000.
 Like his brother Jerry he eventually made the New Zealand Warriors squad, playing one National Rugby League game in 2001.
 In 2002 he was again in the squad however he did not play any first grade games.

 Move to England

 Seuseu signed for the Halifax in 2003, a club in the English Super League.
 However, due to work permit problems his arrival was held up and he was rushed into the squad, playing his first game the week he arrived.
-He played twelve games for Halifax, however his time there was not a happy one.
-By March he was playing games for the Academy side.
-He left the club in June and was later named in a Most Embarrassing Team selection.
+He played twelve games for Halifax.

 He joined Doncaster for the remainder of the year, playing in the National Leagues.

 Retirement

 Seuseu has since returned to New Zealand.
 In 2007 he was the trainer for the Auckland Harbour U/18's side.

+Anthony is currently the CEO of Digicel Samoa Limited and joined Digicel in 2019 after working in the telecommunication industry in New Zealand for over 15 years.